Machine-Learning Preprocessing Functions in Confluent Cloud for Apache Flink

 CCPPCSHARPELIXIRGOHTMLJAVAJAVASCRIPTJSONKOTLINLATEXMARKDOWNPHPPYTHONRUBYRUSTSCALASQLSWIFTTYPESCRIPTXML

-- trimWhitespace: (Optional) Whether to trim whitespace from chunks.
+trimWhitespace: (Optional) Whether to trim whitespace from chunks.
+The default is

-FALSE. - separatorPosition: (Optional) The position of the separator.
-Valid
+FALSE.separatorPosition: (Optional) The position of the separator.
+Valid values are

 STARTorEND.
 The default isSTART.STARTmeans place the separator at the start of the following chunk, andENDmeans place the separator at the end of the previous chunk.